x-vin/covidcures/docs/src/tcm.md

 ## 3. Thai traditional / indigenous medicine, Fah Talai Jone / Green Chiretta / Echinacea / Andrographis Paniculata (Kaalamegha / Kiraayat / Nilavempu in Sanskrit / Hindi / Tamil, respectively)

 ### Objective:
-Effective early treatment of Covid-19
+Effective early treatment of Covid-19.

 ### System:
-Indigenous or traditional herbal medicine
+Indigenous or traditional herbal medicine.

 ### Can be used alongside other allopathic treatments:
 Probably can be used alongside Standard Of Care therapy, as it is found that herbal medications are suitable to be used as adjunct therapy.